gititub/NEN-NER-TOOLKIT/README.md

 ## ID converter

-**Convert PubMed ids to PMC ids**
+### Convert PubMed ids to PMCIDs

-Here, PubMedIDs is your input file containing the list of PubMedIDs (tsv, csv and txt format allowed), output_directory is the directory where you want to save the output file, and _pmc is the suffix you want to add to the output file's name.
-This script will read the input PubMedIDs, retrieve PMC IDs, and save the output file in the specified directory with the desired name.
+Here, PubMedIDs is your input file containing the list of PubMedIDs (tsv, csv and txt format allowed), `output_directory` is the directory where you want to save the output file, and _pmc is the suffix you want to add to the output file's name.
+This script will read the input PubMedIDs, retrieve PMCIDs, and save the output file in the specified directory with the desired name.

 $ python src/pmc_from_pmid.py [pmids] [output_directory] [_pmc]